video-dev/hls.js/API.md

 parameter should be a boolean

+#### ```abrEwmaFastLive```
+(default : 5.0)
+Fast bitrate Exponential moving average half-life , used to compute average bitrate for Live streams Half of the estimate is based on the last abrEwmaFastLive seconds of sample history.
+Each of the sample is weighted by the fragment loading duration. parameter should be a float greater than 0

+#### ```abrEwmaSlowLive```
+(default : 9.0)

+Slow bitrate Exponential moving average half-life , used to compute average bitrate for Live streams Half of the estimate is based on the last abrEwmaSlowLive seconds of sample history.
+Each of the sample is weighted by the fragment loading duration. parameter should be a float greater than abrEwmaFastLive

-#### `abrEwmaFast`
+#### ```abrEwmaFastVoD```

-(default: `0.0`)
+(default : 4.0)

-Fast bitrate Exponential moving average half-life , used to compute average bitrate Half of the estimate is based on the last abrEwmaFast seconds of sample history. parameter should be a float greater than 0
+Fast bitrate Exponential moving average half-life , used to compute average bitrate for VoD streams Half of the estimate is based on the last abrEwmaFastVoD seconds of sample history.
+Each of the sample is weighted by the fragment loading duration. parameter should be a float greater than 0

-#### `abrEwmaSlow`
+#### ```abrEwmaSlowVoD```

-(default: `0.0`)
+(default : 15.0)

-Slow bitrate Exponential moving average half-life , used to compute average bitrate Half of the estimate is based on the last abrEwmaFast seconds of sample history. parameter should be a float greater than abrEwmaFast
+Slow bitrate Exponential moving average half-life , used to compute average bitrate for VoD streams Half of the estimate is based on the last abrEwmaSlowVoD seconds of sample history.
+Each of the sample is weighted by the fragment loading duration. parameter should be a float greater than abrEwmaFastVoD

 #### `abrBandWidthFactor`